Tutorial: Configure Workday for automatic user provisioning

 Example: Scope to users with Worker IDs between 1000000 and 2000000 (excluding 2000000)

 Operator: IS NOT NULL

 When you are configuring the provisioning app for the first time, you will need to test and verify your attribute mappings and expressions to make sure that it is giving you the desired result.
-Microsoft recommends using the scoping filters under Source Object Scope to test your mappings with a few test users from Workday.
+Microsoft recommends using scoping filters under Source Object Scope and on-demand provisioning to test your mappings with a few test users from Workday.
 Once you have verified that the mappings work, then you can either remove the filter or gradually expand it to include more users.